BOGO Audio CD SALE: Order one to get both CDs. June 2018

 Here's an oldie but goodie: The New Marian Missal For Daily Mass was first published in 1947 and bears a 1953 Imprimatur by Frances Cardinal Spellman.

 You might want to peruse the interior pages before you buy a Missal, so I have included pictures below.
-The first one is an old one and the others are currently in publication.
+The first one is a photo of an actual old Catholic Missal (1953).
 You can click on the small Missal images to go to a gallery of large photos.

-Finding the best Catholic Missal can be a real trick since most publishers don't sell a variety of missals.
+Finding the best Catholic Missal, a Daily Missal, Sunday Missal, or 1962 Missal, can be a real trick since most publishers don't sell a variety of missals.
 They find a version they like, usually the best that they could find, and they print a reproduction of it.

 Then they want to recoup their money.
 Are you choosy?

-As long as they printed the prayers and readings intact there are two very easy litmus test questions to consider (there's no way to catch all the revisions, omissions, and insertions - someone would have to fess up or two would have to compare the texts.
-Thousands of pages.):
+As long as they printed the prayers and readings intact there are several easy litmus test questions to consider in selecting a Catholic Missal (there's no way to catch all the revisions, omissions, and insertions - someone would have to fess up or two would have to compare the texts of thousands of pages.):

 The Vulgate by St. Jerome is still the only "official" Catholic Bible.
 The Douay-Rheims version is the closest version in English and it's been in use for centuries now and was the only "version" till the 1930s and 40s.